Sam-foster/Project/readme.md

 ### Returning Visitor Goals

-* As a returning user, i want to see updated events section
+* As a returning user, I want to see updated events section
-* As a returning user, i want to see updated food & drink section
+* As a returning user, I want to see updated food & drink section
-* As a returning user, i want to see new offers and promotions.
+* As a returning user, I want to see new offers and promotions.

 <hr>